-All reports, with exception of the Consultation Report, will be made available in draft form for public review and comment at least 60 days prior to the Final Public Open House.
-Notification of the release of the draft reports will be provided in newspapers and on the Project website (http://www.bluearthrenewables.com/bowlakewind).
+All reports, with exception of the Consultation Report, have been made available in draft form for public review and comment at least 60 days prior to this public meeting.
+Notification of the release of the draft reports was provided in newspapers and on the Project website (http://bluearthrenewables.com/bowlakewind).